You need to submit rent receipts if the total rent that you declare for a full-year (12 months) is more than INR 1 lakh.

 Fake rent receipts can be caught by an Income tax officer and you may have to pay penalties along with due income tax.

 HRA rent paid proof is not required but can be requested by income tax officer if they have a suspicion about your rent receipts.

 The best proofs are rent paid using bank cheque or online money transfers to landlord’s bank account.

 Rent paid is more than 50,000 per month – TDS collection

 If you are paying rent of 50 thousand or more per month, then you have to deduct tax at source (TDS) @ 5% from the rent paid to your landlord.

-You will have to pay the TDS penalty if you do NOT deduct TDS which is interest at 1% per month.
-This penalty increases to 1.5% per month where TDS is deducted but not deposited with Income tax office.
+You will have to pay the TDS penalty if you do not deduct TDS which is interest at 1% per month.
+This penalty increases to 1.5% per month where TDS is deducted but not deposited with the Income-tax office.